Ganzzi/agent-reminiscence/docs/ref/psqlpy-vector-bm25-storage.md

-This guide focuses specifically on using PSQLPy for vector embeddings (pgvector) and BM25 full-text search in the agent_mem package.
+This guide focuses specifically on using PSQLPy for vector embeddings (pgvector) and BM25 full-text search in the agent_reminiscence package.
 It covers practical patterns used in the codebase.**Key Features of PSQLPy:**

 - Fully async/await support (asyncio)